 NERA Economic Consulting Case Interview: Format, Economics Focus, and Prep (2026)

-NERA Economic Consulting is not a management consulting firm in the traditional sense — and if you prepare for NERA interviews like you'd prepare for McKinsey, you'll fail.
+NERA Economic Consulting is not a management consulting firm in the traditional sense.
+If you prepare for NERA interviews like you'd prepare for McKinsey, you'll fail.
 NERA is an economic consulting firm: it applies rigorous economic analysis to litigation, regulatory proceedings, and corporate strategy.
 The interview tests economics, not business frameworks.

-The candidate who wins at NERA is the one who can explain what a regression analysis shows, discuss why a particular market structure might be anti-competitive, and calculate damages using economic theory — not the one who can draw the best MECE issue tree.
+The candidate who wins at NERA is the one who can explain what a regression analysis shows, discuss why a particular market structure might be anti-competitive, and calculate damages using economic theory.
+The one who can only draw the best MECE issue tree will not win.

 NERA vs. Management Consulting: The Core Difference